First direct search for light dark matter interactions in a transition-edge sensor

-Indeed, rapid developments in quantum sensing are quickly enabling groundbreaking progress in DM research.\ \refscite{Hochberg:2019cyy,Hochberg:2021yud} used a prototype superconducting nanowire single photon detector (SNSPD) as both the sensor to measure DM interactions and the target mass with which the DM interacts, placing world-leading limits on light DM with mass beneath the MeV scale.
-These first-generation SNSPD limits were then surpassed by the second-generation QROCODILE experiment~\cite{QROCODILE:2024zmg}, with an experimental setup specifically developed for the detection of light DM\@.
+Indeed, rapid developments in quantum sensing are quickly enabling groundbreaking progress in DM research.\ \refscite{Hochberg:2019cyy,Hochberg:2021yud} used a prototype superconducting nanowire single-photon detector (SNSPD) as both the sensor to measure DM interactions and the target mass with which the DM interacts, placing world-leading limits on light DM with mass beneath the MeV scale.
+These first-generation SNSPD limits were then surpassed by the second-generation QROCODILE experiment~\cite{QROCODILE:2024zmg}, with an experimental setup specifically developed for the detection of light DM.
 SNSPDs are, however, not the only superconducting sensors that can be used in this manner. \refcite{Gao:2024irf} previously proposed the use of kinetic inductance detectors (KIDs) as DM detectors.
 In this work, we demonstrate the use of transition-edge sensors (TESs) as the superconducting target and sensor for light DM detection, as we proposed in \refscite{Schwemmbauer:2024jel, Schwemmbauer:2024rcr}.
 TESs have much greater energy resolution than SNSPDs, while still offering favorable noise characteristics.
 Advances in TES design thus enable new complementary methods of probing light DM parameter space.

 TESs are broadly used in science and industry.
 For example, TES arrays are used in the cameras of large telescopes~\cite{Holland:2013ng, 2009AIPC.1185..475C} and in quantum information technologies (see \textit{e.g.} \refcite{2011PhRvA..84f0301G}).
-TESs are also widely used in DM detection experiments: they are already in use in DM searches such as CRESST~\cite{Gascon:2010zz} and SuperCDMS~\cite{SuperCDMS:2022kse}.
-Currently, however, they are typically used as sensors coupled to a separate target mass: the DM interacts with the target material, and a portion of the deposited energy is later detected by the TES\@.
-Early proposals for superconducting light DM searches similarly suggested the use of TESs as the sensor that instruments a large bulk target made of a material such as aluminum~\cite{Hochberg:2015pha,Hochberg:2015fth}, using a detection philosophy similar to that of \textit{e.g.} the semiconductor targets of SuperCDMS\@.
+TESs are also widely used in DM detection experiments such as CRESST~\cite{Gascon:2010zz} and SuperCDMS~\cite{SuperCDMS:2022kse}.
+Currently, however, they are typically used as sensors coupled to a separate target mass, as in the TESSERACT experiment~\cite{TESSERACT:2025tfw}: the DM interacts with the target material, and a portion of the deposited energy is later detected by the TES.
+Early proposals for superconducting light DM searches similarly suggested the use of TESs as the sensor that instruments a large bulk target made of a material such as aluminum~\cite{Hochberg:2015pha,Hochberg:2015fth}, using a detection philosophy similar to that of \textit{e.g.} the semiconductor targets of SuperCDMS.